Joplin, Mo., public school teachers walk into Missouri Southern State… (T. Rob Brown, Joplin Globe )

 Reporting from Joplin, Mo. — In the 12 weeks since the tornado ravaged Joplin, there's been a time for everything: A time to look for the survivors, and then a time to look for the dead.
 A time to pile up the ruins of homes, and then a time to clear them away.

-On Wednesday, in one of the most emotional milestones on this city's road back from a catastrophe that killed 160 people and damaged or destroyed almost 8,000 homes and businesses, it will be time for thousands of the city's children to get back to school.
+Now, on Wednesday, in one of the most emotional milestones on this city's road back from a catastrophe that killed 160 and damaged or destroyed almost 8,000 homes and businesses, it'll be time for thousands of the city's kids to get back to school.

 "Many families lost their homes, lost their jobs — but still have their mortgages — and they just want their kids to be in school," said Jeremy Schamber, principal of Martin Luther Christian School.

-The tornado damaged or destroyed eight schools, an administration building and one school that was not in use.
+The tornado damaged or destroyed 10 of Joplin's 19 public schools.
 The Army Corps of Engineers finished clearing 1.45 million cubic yards of debris Aug.
 6 — leaving stretches of prairie where thousands used to have their homes — but the old Joplin High School remains disemboweled and vacant, assignments still tacked to the remaining classroom walls.

 After the May 22 tornado, officials decided the next school year would begin on time and moved quickly to make it happen.
 The new Joplin High School occupies what had been a vacant department store at the mall, next to Macy's.
 One of the middle schools, also destroyed, has moved to a converted warehouse.

 Thanks to a $500,000 donation from the embassy of the United Arab Emirates, every high school student will have a new laptop, a move that inspired a great wave of thanks — as well as a bit of head-scratching: We got a donation from where?

 But some wounds don't go away easily.
 Seven Joplin public school students and one staff member died in the tornado.